-To demonstrate the power of our resource, we choose two case studies.
+To demonstrate the power of our resource, we choose various case studies.
 The first study uses the locations mentioned in an article by different news organisations to expose a location bias.
 The second study demonstrates how a critical event on a given day can alter the sentiment ascribed to a politician by a news organization, and how our resources provides the high level of resolution necessary to detect said changes.
+The third takes a deep dive into the operational characteristics of media organizations.